-Worked with regional partners and members of Congress to pass the Columbia River Basin Restoration Act, which was signed by President Obama in December 2016.
-The CRBRA authorizes a grant program administered by the U.S. EPA to help local groups voluntarily clean up, monitor, and reduce the use of toxics within the Columbia River Basin.
+- Worked with regional partners and members of Congress to pass the Columbia River Basin Restoration Act, which was signed by President Obama in December 2016 and funded in 2019.
+The act authorizes the Columbia River Basin Restoration grant program administered by the U.S. EPA to help local groups voluntarily clean up, monitor, and reduce the use of toxics within the Columbia River Basin.

 - Hosted forums, technical conferences, annual Science to Policy Summits, and scientific workshops to facilitate discussions among scientists and natural resource professionals and bring advancements in in science to a wide range of users.

 - Leveraged funds to bring more than $112.6 million to the region.